Ashish-Pandey-Imprivata/MultiThreadedCommitLog/README.md

 ## Assumptions

 This simulation program achieves multi-threading when Writers are configured and writing to a single commit log file.
-However, when Readers do not directly interact with commit log file directly.
+However, when Readers do not directly interact with commit log file.
 In order to efficiently use File operations during read, a single thread reads the contents in a hashmap of Queues.
 Each commit ID group's log entries are stored in a Queue and accessed from this Hashmap via all the Readers in thread safe manner.